ibm-cloud-docs/hlf-support/index.md

 {: #get-started-console-ocp}

-{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric provides a managed and full stack blockchain-as-a-service (BaaS) offering that allows you to deploy blockchain components on many platforms including open source Kubernetes, distributions such as Rancher, OpenShift Container Platform.
+{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric is a support offering that also provides entitlement to IBM certified Hyperledger Fabric images as well as certified images of the Fabric Operations Console and Kubernetes Operator.
+These images allow you to deploy blockchain components on many platforms including open source Kubernetes, distributions such as Rancher, OpenShift Container Platform.
 For details of what is supported, see [Supported Platforms](/docs/hlf-support?topic=hlf-support-console-ocp-about#console-ocp-about-prerequisites).
 This offering is ideal for the customers who want to deploy their components, store their data, or run their workloads on their own infrastructure or across public and private clouds for security, risk mitigation, preference, or compliance reasons.
 Clients can build, operate, and grow their blockchain networks with an offering that can be used from development through production.
 {: shortdesc}

-Your entitlement includes the flexible management console for deploying and managing your blockchain network.
-Use the console or {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric APIs to build a consortium of organizations to easily transact on the same network, regardless of each client's cloud preference.
+After provisioning the IBM Operator and Fabric Operations Console, use the console or {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric APIs to build a consortium of organizations to easily transact on the same network, regardless of each client's cloud preference.
 By installing the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console, users can create components in their clusters and connect them to components deployed on other clusters, forming a distributed, multi-organizational blockchain network.

-Experienced Hyperledger Fabric customers who prefer to deploy and manage their containers can download and use the peer, CA, orderer, and smart contract container images without the management console.
+Currently, support is not available for environments that were not deployed using the IBM Operator and are not being managed using the certified Fabric Operations Console.
+This is because the operator provides a tested and stable deployment and also automates many ongoing tasks.
+In addition the Fabric Operations Console makes ongoing management, configuration, and support much easier.

 The **{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0** is purchased as a stand-alone entitlement.
 After purchase, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 This key is required to deploy the release or download the container images unless you are deploying from Red Hat Marketplace.